 - Students are required to have basic computer skills prior to admissions

 4. Professional and/or academic competence in nursing attested through three personal recommendation forms.

-5. A scholarship record satisfactory to the Graduate Division and to the School of Nursing (usually a minimum grade point average of 3.0 is required).
+5. A scholarship record satisfactory to the Graduate Division and to the School of Nursing with a minimum grade-point average of 3.0.